Cagnurt/cagnurt.github.io/projects/proj-1.md

 the available data is not rich enough to cover the entire problem.
 Analyses of the data cover the studies to improve data quality.</span>

-<span style="color:blue">Model learning includes three subtopics: Model training, model selection, and hyper-
+<span style="color:steel blue">Model learning includes three subtopics: Model training, model selection, and hyper-
 parameter selection/hyper-parameter optimization (HPO).
 Computational cost and environmental impacts are the main concerns for model training.
 The model selection has three issues: If the model is complex, the teams may overwhelm to optimize.
 If the resource